eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### Workload task restarts a workload when runtime fails to create workload
+#### WorkloadControlLoop requests restarts of a workload when runtime fails to create workload
-`swdd~agent-prevent-restarts-on-other-workload-commands~1`
+`swdd~agent-workload-control-loop-request-restarts~1`

 Status: approved

-When the runtime connector fails to create a workload, the WorkloadControlLoop shall restart the creation of the workload within a 1 sec time interval.
+When the runtime connector fails to create a workload, the WorkloadControlLoop shall request a restart of the creation of the workload within a 1 sec time interval.

 Comment:
 The creation of a workload can fail temporarily, for example if a Runtime is still busy deleting and the workload is to be recreated.
+The WorkloadControlLoop uses the WorkloadCommandChannel to send the workload command restart.

 Rationale:
 The restart behavior for unsuccessful creation of a workload makes the system more robust against runtime specific delays on delete operations.